OnahProsperity/homeMadeERC721/README.md

 ```
 but they are rather expensive, especially when it comes to deployment cost, and it is difficult to use dynamic information in them.
 Custom errors are defined using the error statement, which can be used inside and outside of contracts (including interfaces and libraries).
-More on custom error [Custom Error](https://favoriteblockchain.medium.com/solidity-custom-error-a-way-to-save-gas-b731fdd648c0).
+More on [Custom Error](https://favoriteblockchain.medium.com/solidity-custom-error-a-way-to-save-gas-b731fdd648c0).
 So in Home Made ERC721, require statements are replaced with custom errors in other to save gas.
 See the percentage differences above.

 ## Adding safe Transfer Function